james-aviani/markdown-api/src/api_documentation/index.md

 from a RingPool (designed to handle a high volume of requests per second).

-[Signal API](./signal_api/index.md) -used to report signals that occur on a specific call (transaction).
+[Signal API](./signal_api/index.md) -used to report signals that occur on a specific call.
+Rainbows!
+(transaction).

 `call_api/index` -used to pull transcript information for a specific